4.4 Volatility/Variance Modeling

 Figure 4.8 shows the volatility envelope computed via different ARCH and GARCH models.
 As in the EWMA case, whenever a large spike appears, a subsequent exponential decay of the volatility can be observed.

-Criticism of GARCH models
+Criticism of GARCH Models

-4.4.4 Stochastic volatility modeling
+4.4.4 Stochastic Volatility Modeling

-In 1982, Taylor proposed in a seminal work to model the volatility probabilistically via a state space model termed stochastic volatility (SV) model (Taylor, 1982).
+In 1982, Taylor proposed in a seminal work to model the volatility probabilistically via a state-space model termed the stochastic volatility (SV) model (Taylor, 1982).
 Even though SV and GARCH were proposed in the same year, SV modeling has not enjoyed the same popularity as GARCH modeling in econometrics.
 One possible reason is that the fitting process is theoretically more involved and computationally demanding; in fact, a maximum likelihood optimization cannot be exactly formulated for SV (Kim et al., 1998; Poon and Granger, 2003).
 Nevertheless, as explored in later in Section 4.4.5, Kalman filtering can be efficiently used as a good practical approximation (A. Harvey et al., 1994; Ruiz, 1994).

-The SV model is conveniently written in terms of the log-variance, \(h_t = \textm{log}(\sigma_t^2)\), as \[\begin{equation} \begin{aligned} \epsilon_t &= \textm{exp}(h_t/2) z_t\\ h_t &= \gamma + \phi h_{t-1} + \eta_t, \end{aligned} \tag{4.15} \end{equation}\] where the first equation is equivalent to that in the ARCH and GARCH models, \(\epsilon_t = \sigma_t z_t\), and the second equation models the volatility dynamics with parameters \(\gamma\) and \(\phi\) in a stochastic way via the residual term \(\eta_t\).
+The SV model is conveniently written in terms of the log-variance, \(h_t = \textm{log}(\sigma_t^2)\), as \[\begin{equation} \begin{aligned} \epsilon_t &= \textm{exp}(h_t/2) z_t,\\ h_t &= \gamma + \phi h_{t-1} + \eta_t, \end{aligned} \tag{4.15} \end{equation}\] where the first equation is equivalent to that in the ARCH and GARCH models, \(\epsilon_t = \sigma_t z_t\), and the second equation models the volatility dynamics with parameters \(\gamma\) and \(\phi\) in a stochastic way via the residual term \(\eta_t\).

-To gain more insight, we can rewrite the volatility state transition equation from (4.15) in terms of \(\sigma_t^2\) as \[ \textm{log}(\sigma_t^2) = \gamma + \phi \, \textm{log}(\sigma_{t-1}^2) + \eta_t, \] which allows a more clear comparison with a GARCH(1,1) model: \[ \sigma_t^2 = \omega + \beta_1 \sigma_{t-1}^2 + \alpha_1 \epsilon_{t-1}^2. \] As we can observe, the main difference (apart from modeling the log variance instead of the variance, which has also been done in the exponential GARCH model) appears in the noise term \(\eta_t\) in the volatility state transition equation.
+To gain more insight, we can rewrite the volatility state transition equation from (4.15) in terms of \(\sigma_t^2\) as \[ \textm{log}(\sigma_t^2) = \gamma + \phi \, \textm{log}(\sigma_{t-1}^2) + \eta_t, \] which allows a clearer comparison with a GARCH(1,1) model: \[ \sigma_t^2 = \omega + \beta_1 \sigma_{t-1}^2 + \alpha_1 \epsilon_{t-1}^2. \] As we can observe, the main difference (apart from modeling the log variance instead of the variance, which has also been done in the exponential GARCH model) appears in the noise term \(\eta_t\) in the volatility state transition equation.
 This difference may seem tiny and insignificant, but it actually makes it fundamentally different to GARCH models where the time-varying volatility is assumed to follow a deterministic instead of stochastic evolution.

 SV models, albeit not having received the same attention as GARCH models, are still covered in some excellent overview papers (A. Harvey et al., 1994; Kim et al., 1998; Poon and Granger, 2003; Ruiz, 1994; Taylor, 1994) and standard textbooks (Tsay, 2010).